 We have a hankering for order and for a reduction in uncertainty and manage our age old fears.
 We don’t want to die.
 We don’t want to live with this level of uncertainty and chaos.
-We don’t want to live with this existential loneliness, we want it all to matter, to have some meaning, which brings me back to our needs which instead of quoting Maslow (as it is not a fair representation of women) I will just say instead that we just want to feel like we matter, and we want to feel better.
+We don’t want to live with this existential loneliness, we want it all to matter, to have some meaning, which brings me back to our needs which instead of quoting Maslow as I normally do (even though it is not a fair representation of women) I will just say instead that we just want to feel like we matter, and we want to feel better.

 So perhaps we should start there in our search for deep learning.
 Instead of handing it over to a machine to nip and tuck the data into an unsatisfactory story we’ve heard before because it’s familiar and how things are done, why not start with a feeling?
 Feelings don’t tell stories, they change our state, let’s change it into a better state.